Cuban Cutie Cindy Prado Lifts Her Red Dress While Putting On A Leggy Show

-In the sexy snapshot, Cindy is a total blonde bombshell while wearing form-fitting red dress with a low cut that exposed her ample cleavage.
+In the sexy snapshot, Cindy is a total blond bombshell while wearing a form-fitting red dress with a low cut that exposed her ample cleavage.
 The dress also boasted a short skirt that showcased Prado’s toned arms, tiny waist, and gorgeous legs as she grabbed the hem and lifted it slightly to reveal even more skin.

 The model had her golden locks parted to the side and styled in loose waves that fell down her back and cascaded over her shoulder.
-Her bangs also partially hid one of her eyes as she gave a sexy stare in to the camera for the snap.
+Her bangs also partially hid one of her eyes as she gave a sexy stare to the camera for the snap.

 Cindy accessorized the look with multiple rings on her fingers, a dainty chain around her neck, gold bracelets on her wrists, and dangling earrings.
 She also added a nude purse which she had slung over her shoulder.